careylzh/santababy/README.md

 - [x] add the endpoint for user (only endpoint in this project)
 - [x] add business logic to controller (should use ORM also)
 - [x] dockerise server
+- [x] typeORM for db query abstraction
 - [x] dockerise db schema
+- [x] spying unit tests for user controller
-- [ ] write tests for api (just unit test the 2 controllers using fakedata and mock repo layer should be fine)
+- [ ] unit tests for user controller using faker
-- [ ] deploy on netlify/aws ec2 (if there's time)
+- [ ] unit tests for redeemed controller
-- [x] typeORM for db query abstraction
+    - *should return false if individual's team has not redeemed*
+    - *should return true if individual's team has redeemed*
+    - *should successfully add to database with correct date in epoch format, stored as a string*
 - [ ] swaggerise project?
 - [ ] convert to production (so runs ts instead of js + no development packages.
 Edit dockerfile to point to `Dockerfile` instead of `Dockerfile.dev`) (if there's time)
 - [ ] write script to seed data from csv upon docker-compose up?
 Or can just seed locally `docker cp` and `docker exec -it santababy_db_1 bash` psql?
+- [ ] deploy on netlify/aws ec2 (if there's time)

 ### TODO: Frontend